swhitey/heap-looker-block-overview/README.md

     explore: sessions
     field: users.property_name
 ```
+3. add in a key value pair under the listener for each dashboard element

 ### Add Custom Channel Mappings
 1. in the sessions view edit the dimension referrer mapping with additional case when statements